Unfortunately, due to the ongoing pandemic, the GBKA auction scheduled for May 2021 is cancelled.

 You can now go and have a look at the lots and see what you want to buy.
 At 12 noon the auctioneer will start the auction, and you can bid for the lots you want.

 Carry on bidding on all your lots you want to bid for.
 You can’t settle up until you have finished all your bidding.
 When you have finished take your bidders card to the main office and pay for your goods.
 There is no Auction commission to pay on top of the goods you are buying.
-You can pay by cash or cheque.
+You can pay by cash, cheque or card.
 You must then give up your bidders’ card.

-You can now go and get your lots and have them checked, and ticked off your receipt by security so you can take them home.
+You can now go and get your lots and have them checked.
+Once your receipt is ticked off by security you can take them home.